vincenzooo/pyXsurf/DEMO_GUIDE.md

 - `common_data_function`: example of how to read a data file in `pyXsurf/data`.
 These data files will be used by multiple modules like `pySurf` and `pyProfile` etc. So, they are located in a the upper directory.

+- `image_generate_file`: example of generating binary file.
+And the corresponding test is in `test/units/pySurf/test_demo_module.py` shows how to test the binary file against a golden file.

 ## `test/units/pyProfile/test_demo_module.py` and `pyXsurf/pyProfile/demo_module.py`

 These are the same as the `pySurf` demo files, but for the `pyProfile` module.